kwezetsky/corvus-tech-database/1) General/ii) Company Regulations.md

 * b) Employees that enter a restricted area unintentionally are required to exit the area as soon as possible, and may not remain within it.

 5) **Firearms and Weapons:**
-* a) Non-SF personnel may not equip nor utilise firearms/weaponry unless in self-defense against immediate threat from a:
+* a) Non-SF personnel may not freely equip nor utilise firearms/weaponry unless in self-defense against immediate threat from a:
-  * i) Hostile Test Subject
+  * i) Test Subject
-  * ii) Hostile Combatant
+  * ii) Hostile combatant
   * iii) Individual infected by biohazardous anomaly
   * iv) Aggressive Compsognathus longipes
-* b) No employees may utilise firearms/weapons to harm nor kill any Anomalous Asset.
+* b) Employees may not harm one another in any way.
-  * i) The only exception to this rule is Entity-003, only when authorised.
-* c) SF personnel have additional regulations on firearm and weapon usage, which are found in the SF Handbook.

 6) **Insubordination:**
 * a) Employees must obey all orders given to them by those above them in the chain of command.